 By Luna Reiley.
 Our culture critic writes that “syllables meet the message and its maker” on Frank Ocean’s new album release.

 Q: I can’t get over him, he rings regret in my mosquito ear he red ring circling my knee Lyme’s disease he buzz lullaby malaria fly he is the beautiful death zika kiss he is the end and I’m still starting please help A: aren’t you fucking lucky! you must get mad. produce work.
 I know what you are…

+By Jeffrey Cyphers Wright.
 Here’s how we can build that wall of Donald Trump’s.
-That wall of mirrors.